British government’s early pandemic response was a historic public health failure, lawmakers say

-In 150 pages, it lists dozens of failures on the part of the British government that “led to many thousands of deaths which could have been avoided” — including insufficient community testing capacity, an inadequate test and trace system, an unwillingness to challenge scientific advice, and placing too much emphasis on avoiding lockdowns.
+In 150 pages, it lists dozens of failures on the part of the British government that “led to many thousands of deaths which could have been avoided” — including insufficient community testing capacity, an inadequate test-and-trace system, an unwillingness to challenge scientific advice, and placing too much emphasis on avoiding lockdowns.

-While the report highlights some standout successes — chief among them the development and rollout of a homegrown coronavirus vaccine — the report found that officials in charge in early 2020 and their scientific advisers suffered from “groupthink” and “a policy approach of fatalism.”
-This, the lawmakers concluded, led them to believe that the United Kingdom could not realistically eliminate the virus — in practice “accepting that herd immunity by infection was the inevitable outcome.”
+Although the report highlights some standout successes — chief among them the development and deployment of a homegrown coronavirus vaccine — it found that officials in charge in early 2020 as well as their scientific advisers suffered from “groupthink” and “a policy approach of fatalism.”
+This, the lawmakers concluded, led them to think that Britain could not realistically eliminate the virus — in practice “accepting that herd immunity by infection was the inevitable outcome.”

-The “abandonment of community testing,” as well as delays in implementing lockdowns and measures such as social distancing exacerbated the crisis, the inquiry said, citing former government adviser Neil Ferguson who told the members of parliament that if the national lockdown had been put in place even just a few days earlier “we would have reduced the final death toll by at least a half.”
+The “abandonment of community testing” as well as delays in implementing lockdowns and measures such as social distancing exacerbated the crisis, the inquiry found, citing former government adviser Neil Ferguson, who told the members of Parliament that if the national lockdown had been put in place even just a few days earlier, “we would have reduced the final death toll by at least a half.”

-“Decisions on lockdowns and social distancing during the early weeks of the pandemic — and the advice that led to them — rank as one of the most important public health failures the United Kingdom has ever experienced,” the lawmakers conclude, “despite the UK counting on some of the best expertise available anywhere in the world, and despite having an open, democratic system that allowed plentiful challenge.”
+“Decisions on lockdowns and social distancing during the early weeks of the pandemic — and the advice that led to them — rank as one of the most important public health failures the United Kingdom has ever experienced,” the lawmakers concluded, “despite the UK counting on some of the best expertise available anywhere in the world, and despite having an open, democratic system that allowed plentiful challenge.”

 “Painful though it is, the UK must learn what lessons it can of why this happened if we are to ensure it is not repeated.”

-Over the course of 12 months, 22 members of Parliament from various parties who sit on the Science and Technology Committee and Health and Social Care Committee interviewed more than 50 witnesses, reviewed over 400 written submissions and made 38 recommendations to authorities.
+Over the course of 12 months, 22 members of Parliament from various parties who sit on the Science and Technology Committee and on the Health and Social Care Committee interviewed more than 50 witnesses, reviewed over 400 written submissions and made 38 recommendations to authorities.

+The British government defended its coronavirus response, with the Cabinet Office saying in a statement to The Washington Post that the government had followed scientific guidance and “never shied away from taking quick and decisive action to save lives and protect our NHS, including introducing restrictions and lockdowns” — and that its efforts avoided government-run health services’ becoming overwhelmed.
+The NHS is the National Health Service.

+“As the Prime Minister has said, we are committed to learning lessons from the pandemic and have committed to holding a full public inquiry in Spring,” the statement said.

-The report says existing socio-economic inequalities in British society "were exacerbated by the pandemic” and “contributed to unequal outcomes including unacceptably high death rates” in people of Black, Asian and minority ethnic backgrounds.
+The report says socioeconomic inequalities in British society “were exacerbated by the pandemic” and “contributed to unequal outcomes including unacceptably high death rates” in people of Black, Asian and ethnic-minority backgrounds.
 Community groups told lawmakers that the government did not make enough efforts to ensure its public health guidance reached those communities.

-One of the recommendations in the report is for the government-run National Health Service to include health care workers from Black, Asian and minority ethnic backgrounds “in emergency planning and decision-making structures” in “any future crisis.”
+One of the recommendations in the report is for the government-run NHS to include health-care workers from Black, Asian and ethnic-minority backgrounds “in emergency planning and decision-making structures” in “any future crisis.”

 The report highlights the social care sector — an umbrella term for all forms of social services, including for the elderly in nursing homes and child care — as an especially glaring area where government mismanagement led to avoidable deaths and suffering.

-The government did not prioritize, include or recognize the special public health needs of this sector in the early days of the pandemic, a symbol of “a longstanding failure to afford social care the same attention as the NHS,” the report says.
+The government did not prioritize, include or recognize the special public health needs of this sector in the early days of the pandemic, a deficiency in response that symbolized “a longstanding failure to afford social care the same attention as the NHS,” the report says.

 A lack of information, “coupled with staff shortages, a lack of sufficient testing and [personal protective equipment], and the design of care settings to enable communal living hampered isolation and infection control, meant that some care providers were unable to respond to risks as effectively as they should,” which “had devastating and preventable repercussions for people receiving care and their families and put staff providing social care at risk,” lawmakers said.

-Tens of thousands of vulnerable people have died of covid-19 in social care settings since the start of the pandemic.
-The government has been heavily criticized for encouraging the release of patients from hospitals into nursing homes with few mitigation measures to free up hospital beds, which fueled infections.
+Tens of thousands of vulnerable people have died of covid-19 in social care settings.
+The government has been heavily criticized for encouraging the release of patients from hospitals into nursing homes with few mitigation measures to free up hospital beds, a policy that was seen as fueling infections.

-The report also highlights some successes on the part of the government, including high-level faith and early investment in the Oxford/AstraZeneca coronavirus vaccine; creativity and flexibility in research around covid-19 treatments; and strong early public health messaging.
+The report also highlights some successes on the part of the government, including high-level faith and early investment in the Oxford/AstraZeneca coronavirus vaccine; creativity and flexibility in research on covid-19 treatments; and strong early public health messaging.

 “The United Kingdom is not alone in having suffered badly because of covid-19,” the report notes, and “comparing the experience of different countries is not straightforward.”

-The report comes as cases in the UK are once again climbing after plummeting over the summer, when schools were still shut and people spent time outside, where virus transmission is naturally lower.
-They were up more than 11 percent over the past seven days, for a total of nearly 267,000 new weekly cases.
+The report emerges as coronavirus cases in Britain are again climbing after plummeting over the summer, when schools were still closed for the summer break and people spent more time outdoors, where virus transmission is naturally lower.
+Infections rose more than 11 percent in the past seven days, for a total of nearly 267,000 new weekly cases.

-The pandemic landscape in the United Kingdom has changed in recent months.
-As of Tuesday, 85 percent of the eligible population – ages 12 and over – have received at least one dose of the coronavirus vaccine.
+The pandemic landscape in Britain has changed in recent months.
+As of Tuesday, 85 percent of the eligible population — ages 12 and over — have received at least one dose of a coronavirus vaccine.
 For the week ending Oct.
-8, weekly coronavirus-related deaths averaged 111, compared to the peak of 1,239 recorded deaths in the week ending Jan.
+8, weekly coronavirus-related deaths averaged 111, compared with the peak of 1,239 deaths recorded in the week ending Jan.
 21.

-There have been about 8.2 million covid-19 cases recorded across Britain since the start of the pandemic, and the death certificates of nearly 161,000 people mentioned covid-19 as a cause, according to the most recent government data.
+About 8.2 million covid-19 cases were recorded across Britain since the start of the pandemic, and the death certificates of nearly 161,000 people mentioned covid-19 as a cause, according to the most recent government data.

-While the prime minister’s office has not officially responded to the report, Stephen Barclay, the minister for the Cabinet Office, repeatedly refused to apologize on behalf of the government in an interview with Sky News early Tuesday.
-When asked about the report, which came out at midnight, Barclay said he had not yet read it.
+Stephen Barclay, the minister for the Cabinet Office, repeatedly refused to apologize on behalf of the government in an interview with Sky News early Tuesday.
+When asked about the report, which was released at midnight, Barclay said he had not yet read it.

 “We followed throughout the scientific advice, we got the vaccine deployed extremely quickly, we protected our [National Health Service] from the surge of cases, but of course, if there are lessons to learn, we’re keen to do so,” he added.